frontendpatterns/frontendpatterns.dev/src/content/patterns/props-and-attributes.md

 ---
 # Props and Attributes

-Pass data and configuration into components through properties or attributes.

 ## Problem

 Without this pattern, the premise that passing data and configuration into components through properties or attributes falls apart, and small changes trigger cascading regressions.